 Amazon's chart, as reported around the Big Spring Sale window, looked different: Canon EOS R50, Canon EOS R100, Fujifilm X-T30 III, Canon EOS R6 Mark II, Sony ZV-E10, Sony a6700, Sony a6400 and Sony A7 V all appeared in the buying conversation.
 That is the other half of the market: cameras people can justify as first real cameras, travel cameras, creator tools or upgrades from a phone.

-The useful takeaway is not a rigid top ten.
+The takeaway is not a rigid top ten.
 Bestseller lists move with discounts, stock, preorders, influencer attention and bundles.
-The useful takeaway is hierarchy: the buyer who wants the best camera is not shopping the same list as the buyer who wants the first camera.
+The value is hierarchy: the buyer who wants the best camera is not shopping the same list as the buyer who wants the first camera.

 How to read retailer charts

 That is why this guide treats B&H and Amazon as signals.
-B&H is especially useful for serious camera buyers because the category can be sorted by Best Sellers.
-Amazon is useful because it captures beginner kits, creator bodies and impulse-friendly bundles that may not dominate specialist-camera discussion.
+B&H is especially revealing for system buyers because the category can be sorted by Best Sellers.
+Amazon captures beginner kits, creator bodies and impulse-friendly bundles that may not dominate specialist-camera discussion.

 The overlap matters most.
 When a camera appears across these different shopping environments, it usually has a clear job: easy first camera, workhorse hybrid, high-resolution upgrade, compact travel tool or creator video body.